A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Experiments

+In the wheeled-legged locomotion experiment, \arms moved forward with wheeled-legged walking, turned right from 6 to 21 s, and moved forward with wheeled locomotion from 22 s, as shown in Fig.~\ref{fig:exp:WheeledLeggedLocomotion}.
+The steering joint $\theta_{13}$ for the active wheel and the walking of Arms 2 and 3 allowed turning, and \arms seamlessly changed the wheeled-legged locomotion to the wheeled locomotion with the active and passive wheels.

-Fig.~\ref{fig:exp:grasping} shows the result of the task of wheel driving with grasping.
-Arms~2, 3, and 4 grasped a yellow bowl given by an experimenter from 0 to 10 s.
-Then, \arms moved forward while grasping the bowl from 10 to 19 s.
+The wheeled locomotion and grasping experiment verified \armss loco-manipulation capability, as shown in Fig.~\ref{fig:exp:grasping}.
+Arms~2, 3, and 4 grasped an orange plastic bucket given by an experimenter from 0 to 7 s.
+Subsequently, \arms moved forward while grasping the bucket from 8 s.
+Arms~2 and 3 were used as general-purpose arms for walking and grasping in Exps.~2 and 3, respectively.

+\armss wheeled-legged locomotion was verified on a slope also.
+Fig.~\ref{fig:exp:slope} shows the result. \arms moved up the slope via the wheeled-legged locomotion from 0 to 56 s and moved down the slope via the wheeled locomotion from 57 s.

+\armss legged locomotion capability enabled it to cross a deformable terrain, such as block terrain.
+As shown in Fig.~\ref{fig:exp:block}, \arms moved forward over the many blocks by pushing against and partially lifting the torso using Arms~2 and 3.
+It would be difficult to cross the block terrain with wheeled locomotion because the wheel can slip easily on blocks, and \armss hybrid wheeled-legged locomotion enhanced the locomotion capability on uneven terrain.

-Fig.~\ref{fig:exp:carry} shows the result of the task of carrying a bag. \arms raised the torso with the three arms from 0 to 8 s, picked up the bag by using Arm~4 from 8 to 18 s, and lowered the torso from 18 to 22 s while holding the bag.
-Subsequently, \arms carried the bag forward by wheel-legged walking.
+Fig.~\ref{fig:exp:carry} shows the result of the carrying a bag experiment. \arms raised its torso with the three arms from 0 to 7 s, picked up the bag by using Arm~4 from 8 to 15 s, and lowered the torso from 16 to 22 s while holding the bag.
+Subsequently, \arms carried the bag forward by wheeled-legged walking.

-The developed robot has two limitations.
-First, although \arms requires servo amplifiers and a PC, the electrical system and the PC are not mounted on the robot.
-This leads to a limited movable range of \arms due to the motor cables, which are suspended from above, as shown in the figures for the results.
-Second, a device for sending operator commands to \arms controller in real time is not implemented.
-Consequently, it is necessary to design the motion generator shown in Fig.~\ref{fig:ctrl} prior to the experiments.
+Lastly, \armss locomotion capability was verified in outdoor environment, as shown in Fig.~\ref{fig:exp:outdoor}. \arms moved toward a step via the wheeled locomotion from 0 s to 4 s and stepped over the 80-mm step by lifting its torso and pulling Arm~1 from 5 to 35 s.
+Then, \arms climbed a sloped lawn via the wheeled-legged locomotion.
+Subsequently, it returned across the sloped lawn and the step via the wheeled locomotion.